matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 - During simulation, geth uses `tx.gasprice = 0` to make sure that the user can pay the fee even though the `tx.origin` in the simulation may not have any balance at all - This means that when `estimateGas` from an empty account is called, no `value` can be provided to such call as this account has zero balance to cover this value.

 We could do that, but that would mean that the `payForTransaction` of the Account Abstraction protocol would do nothing and thus be much cheaper than it will be during the actual transaction validation.
-Instead, the operator will increase the balance of the user’s account by `tx.maxFeePerErg * tx.ergsLimit`.
+Instead, the operator will increase the balance of the user’s account by `tx.maxFeePerGas * tx.gasLimit`.

 For DefaultAccount it will behave the same way as on geth (since the user will get rid of the new funds in the `payForTransaction` method), but for custom accounts, they may unexpectedly contain more balance than they will have onchain, which may affect their behavior.